ceford/cefjdemos-data-jdm-help-en/articles/smart-search/smart-search-indexed-content.md

 ## Description

-This screen shows a list of all the content items that have been indexed in Smart Search.
+The *Smart Search: Indexed Content* page shows a list of all the content items that have been indexed in Smart Search.

 ### Common Elements